You’re getting sleepy, very sleepy. This stereotypical line, delivered by fictional hypnosis for decades, has given hypnosis a bad rap.

 In this state, the mind is highly responsive to suggestions in the hypnotic state.
 And that’s why hypnosis is so powerful.

 Many of our bad habits, phobias, or negative preconceptions are triggered by our automatic, unconscious thoughts.
-A smoker experiences automatic cravings, which trigger the conscious mind to reach for a cigarette.
+A smoker experiences automatic cravings throughout the day, which trigger the conscious mind to reach for a cigarette.

 But through hypnosis, the smoker can reframe these unconscious urges.